chloealbright/DevHiveMind/Databases/Database Sharding.md

-Yes, sharding can refer to both horizontal and vertical partitioning of a database, and the distinction lies in how the data is divided.
+> Sharding can refer to both horizontal and vertical partitioning of a database, and the distinction lies in how the data is divided.

 1. **Horizontal Sharding (Sharding by Rows):**
    - This is the more common understanding of sharding.
 In horizontal sharding, the dataset is divided based on rows of data.
 Each shard contains a subset of the entire dataset, and the division is typically done based on a specific criterion like ranges of values, geographic regions, or other logical criteria.